Sally Ride: Awards and honors

 Ride received numerous awards throughout her lifetime and after.
 She received the National Space Society's von Braun Award, the Lindbergh Eagle by the Charles A. Lindbergh Fund, and the NCAA's Theodore Roosevelt Award.
 She was inducted into the National Women's Hall of Fame and the Astronaut Hall of Fame and was awarded the NASA Space Flight Medal twice.
 Elementary schools in the United States were named after her, including Sally Ride Elementary School in The Woodlands, Texas, and Sally Ride Elementary School in Germantown, Maryland.
 In 1984, she received the Samuel S. Beard Award for Greatest Public Service by an Individual 35 Years or Under, an award given out annually by Jefferson Awards.
-California Governor Arnold Schwarzenegger and First Lady Maria Shriver inducted Ride into the California Hall of Fame at the California Museum for History, Women, and the Arts on December 6, 2006.
+California governor Arnold Schwarzenegger and first lady Maria Shriver inducted Ride into the California Hall of Fame at the California Museum for History, Women, and the Arts on December 6, 2006.
 The following year she was inducted into the National Aviation Hall of Fame in Dayton, Ohio.

 Ride directed public outreach and educational programs for NASA's Gravity Recovery and Interior Laboratory (GRAIL) mission, which sent twin satellites to map the moon's gravity.
 On December 17, 2012, the two GRAIL probes, Ebb and Flow, were directed to complete their mission by crashing on an unnamed lunar mountain near the crater Goldschmidt.
 NASA announced that it was naming the landing site in her honor.
 Also in December 2012, the Space Foundation bestowed upon Ride its highest honor, the General James E. Hill Lifetime Space Achievement Award.

 In April 2013, the United States Navy announced that a research ship would be named in honor of Ride.
-The RV Sally Ride (AGOR-28) was christened by O'Shaughnessy on August 9, 2014, and delivered to the Scripps Institution of Oceanography in 2016.
-It was the first vessel in the research fleet to be named after a female scientist.
+The RV Sally Ride (AGOR-28) was christened by O'Shaughnessy on August 9, 2014, the first vessel in the research fleet to be named after a female scientist, and delivered to Scripps Institution of Oceanography in 2016.